mnh92/orange3-prototypes/README.md

 * log odds - The cells are colored according to the logarithm of the probability of each k-mer.

-Note that all these counting schemes yield very similar images with different scales.
+Note that all the first two counting methods produce the same image with different scales, while the third empasizes the differences between the counts.